aptos-labs/aptos-indexer-processors/rust/sdk-processor/README.md

-# Indexer GRPC Parsers (SDK)
+# Transaction Stream Processors (SDK)

-Indexer GRPC parser is to indexer data processor that leverages the indexer grpc data.
-These processors have been (re)-written using the new SDK.
+Processors that index data from the Aptos Transaction Stream (GRPC).
+These processors have been (re)-written using the new Indexer SDK.

 - **Note: Official releases coming soon!**